Abbykus/microPy-IDE/README.md

 After installing *zeal*, launch it and goto ***tools->docsets*** and add Python language support.

 ## microPy-IDE Install & Run
 Install *microPy-IDE* by cloning this project to your local machine.
+Click on the *Code* button and download the Zip file.
+Unpack the Zip file in a folder of your choice.
 Open a terminal and navigate to the microPy-IDE folder.
 Type ***python3 microPy.py***.